Deducteam/lambdapi/docs/tactics.rst

      | <term> "in" <ident> "in" <term>
      | <term> "as" <ident> "in" <term>

+See examples in `rewrite1.lp <https://github.com/Deducteam/lambdapi/blob/master/tests/OK/rewrite1.lp>`_
-See `A Small Scale Reflection Extension for the Coq system <http://hal.inria.fr/inria-00258384>`_, by Georges Gonthier, Assia Mahboubi and Enrico Tassi, INRIA Research Report 6455, 2016, section 8, p.
+and `A Small Scale Reflection Extension for the Coq system <http://hal.inria.fr/inria-00258384>`_, by Georges Gonthier, Assia Mahboubi and Enrico Tassi, INRIA Research Report 6455, 2016, section 8, p.
 48, for more details.